stripe-archive/accept-a-card-payment/README.md

 ↪️ **Using webhooks to respond to a successful payment.** Confirming the payment on the client requires using webhooks for any follow up actions, like emailing a receipt. | ✅ | ❌ |
 🏦 **Easily scalable to other payment methods.** Webhooks enable easy adoption of other asynchronous payment methods like direct debits and push-based payment flows. | ✅ | ❌ |

 ## How to run locally

-This sample includes several implementations of the same server in Node, Ruby, Python, Java, and PHP for the two integration types: [using-webhooks](/using-webhooks) and [without-webhooks](/without-webhooks).
+This sample includes several implementations of the same server in Node, Node Typescript, Ruby, Python, Java, PHP, and PHP (Slim) for the two integration types: [using-webhooks](/using-webhooks) and [without-webhooks](/without-webhooks).

 Follow the steps below to run locally.

 **1. Clone and configure the sample**

 The Stripe CLI is the fastest way to clone and configure a sample to run locally.

 **Using the Stripe CLI**